 Pineapple weed (Matricaria discoidea) is, as its name suggests, a ‘weed’ that smells and tastes of pineapple.
 A weed, of course, is simply a plant growing in a place you don’t want it to.
 Some of these plants are edible and indeed delicious, and a morning’s weeding can provide breakfast as you work.
 You can find pineapple weed, also sometimes called disc mayweed or wild camomile, growing in both rural and urban settings.
 It can spring up on recently disturbed ground, often on poor and compacted soils, along path edges, even in cracks in concrete.
 (I have a huge patch behind the house where the ground was dug up last year to install drainage.)

-It has very fine feathery leaves, and in May and June forms small yellow-green flowers with no (or vestigial) petals.
+It has very fine feathery leaves, and in the Summer forms small yellow-green flowers with no (or vestigial) petals.
 Both the leaves and the flowers give an aroma of pineapple when crushed.
 The flower itself even resembles a tiny pineapple.
-It is vital, as ever, to be 100% sure of the identity of anything picked in the wild before use (happily there is little that is easily confused with pineapple weed – perhaps camomile, which is not to be feared, although avoid if you are pregnant).
+It is vital, as ever, to be 100% sure of the identity of anything picked in the wild before use.
 It is also a good idea to try a small amount the first time you eat any wild food, to avoid risk of allergic reactions (this is especially true for wild flowers).

 Pineapple weed has a long history of medicinal use; as a sedative, to treat gastric upsets, and as an anti-inflammatory.
 Research has also shown it to have anti-microbial properties, even inhibiting growth of E-coli.